angantakpe/easeyourtrip/scratchpad.md

 - Always check the status of database operations before trying to access the results
 - Implement proper error handling for database queries to prevent cascading errors
 - Use defensive programming techniques to handle potential null or invalid values
+- Implement comprehensive logging for all external service interactions to facilitate debugging
+- Pass request_id to all functions that interact with external services for end-to-end traceability
+- Store logs in structured formats (like JSON) to make them easier to analyze
+- Create log directories during application startup to avoid runtime errors